beneri98/create-ssl-from-cert-and-bundle/README.md

 # create-ssl-from-cert-and-bundle
-A script that converts a .crt and bundle.crt into certificate files that is needed for SSL
+A script that converts a cert files from GoDaddy into requered files for making a node server into SSL (HTTPS)